moloewe-leuphana/moloewe-leuphana.github.io/docs/edit-mode/05_slides.md

 ![](/img/doc/29_create_slide.jpg)

-Then, the users will be presented a page where the slide being created can be given a name (in the example below, the new slide is named as "Slide 2").
+The user will be presented a page where the slide being created can be given a name (in the example below, the new slide is named as "Slide 2").

 ![](/img/doc/30_create_slide_interface.jpg)

 After naming the slide, users can click on "Save" button to confirm creation of the slide.

-In the same page, users can also change other metadata of the slide; namely, slide name, slide description, slide background image or slide background color.
+In the same page, users can also change other metadata of the slide: slide name, slide description, slide background image or slide background color.

 ## **2 Editing Slide Details**

-Slides can be given custom names, descriptions, and a background color or an image.
-To edit these parameters of slides, users can click on the "**i**" icon on the right hand side of the name of the slide.
+To edit slide details, click on the "**i**" icon on the right-hand side of the name of the slide.

 ![](/img/doc/31_edit_slide_button.jpg)